ARCANEDEV/LogViewer/README.md

 *By [ARCANEDEV&copy;](http://www.arcanedev.net/)*

-This package allows you to manage and keep track of each one of your logs files stored under `storage_path('logs')`.
-Minimal configuration required.
+This package allows you to manage and keep track of each one of your logs files.

- > NOTE: You can also use LogViewer as an API.
+ > **NOTE: You can also use LogViewer as an API.**

-Official documentation for LogViewer can be found at the [LogViewer Wiki](https://github.com/ARCANEDEV/LogViewer/wiki).
+Official documentation for LogViewer can be found at the [_docs folder](_docs/0.Home.md).

 Feel free to check out the [releases](https://github.com/ARCANEDEV/LogViewer/releases), [license](LICENSE.md), and [contribution guidelines](CONTRIBUTING.md).